linuztx/minecraft-installer/README.md

 Before using the script, ensure that the following dependencies are installed:

 - `curl`: Used for downloading server files from the internet.
-- `jq`: Used for parsing JSON data.
-- `autossh`: Optional, used for secure remote port forwarding.
-- `tmux`: Optional, used for managing server sessions.
 - `java`: Required to run the Minecraft server.
-OpenJDK 21 or later is recommended.
+OpenJDK 21 is recommended.
 - `linux`: Debian-based operating system (e.g., Ubuntu).

 ## Usage